top of page

 Exercise: Focus on the inner body

-Observe the inner body, do a full inner body scan.
-Be attentive to what happens in every part of the body, with all details of perception, from feet to head.
-If the mind wanders go back to the observation of the body part.
-Stay with every sensation inside every body part, methodically.
-Notice how the energy moves and shifts, and how tension subsides to relaxation.
+Observe the inner body, do a full inner-body scan.
+Become aware of what happens in each part of the body, paying close attention to all sensations from the feet to the head.
+If the mind wanders, go back to observing the body part.
+Stay with every sensation within each body part, methodically.
+Notice how the energy moves and shifts, and how the tension eventually subsides into relaxation.

 Exercise: Mindful breathing

-Slowing down the breath slows down our thinking and calms the agitated mind and the tense body.
+Slowing the breath slows our thinking and calms the restless mind and tense body.

 • Observe every inhalation and exhalation.
-I inhale and I exhale, I follow the whole extension of the inhalation and the whole extension of the exhalation, I observe the pauses in between breaths.
+I inhale and exhale.
+I follow the full extension of inhalation and the full extension of exhalation.
+I observe the pauses between breaths.

-• Run the breath up and done your spine.
+• Run the breath up and down your spine.
 I inhale and breathe up the spine, I exhale and breathe down the spine.
-Extend the breathing to the whole body, from the feet to the crown and viceversa.
+Extend the breathing to the whole body, from the feet to the crown and vice versa.

 • Find an anchor for your breath.
-Breathe where it feels good in the body.
-Breathe in and out from your belly or heart or other part of the body.
+Breathe into areas of your body where it feels good.
+Breathe in and out from your belly, heart, nostrils or any other part of the body.

 • 7-7-7-7 Breaths (Breathe in and count 7, pause and count 7, breathe out and count 7, pause and count 7)